hover to animate -- input script physical analog

 LAMMPS is distributed as an open source code under the terms of the GPLv2.
 The current version can be downloaded here.
 Links are also included to older versions.
 All LAMMPS development is done via GitHub, so all versions can also be accessed there.
-Periodic releases are also posted to SourceForge.

 The main authors of LAMMPS are listed on this page along with contact info and other contributors.
 Funding for LAMMPS development has come primarily from the US Deparment of Energy (OASCR, OBER, ASCI, LDRD, Genomes-to-Life) and is acknowledged here.

 This is work by Kirill Lykov (kirill.lykov at usi.ch), Xuejin Li et al at the USI, Switzerland and Brown University, USA to develop new Open Boundary Condition (OBC) methods for particle-based methods suitable to simulate flow of deformable bodies in complex computational domains with several inlets and outlets.